tanujdhiman/Data_Structure_and_Algorithms/Queue/Readme.md

 We discussed about Peek Operation in **Stack** implementation as it return any element of the Stack ( given position ).
 Same here it will return any element of the Queue by giving the position of the Queue.
 **Note :** Position Given

+#### isEmpty() :

+isEmpty is an operation which tells us that a given data structure is empty or not.
+In this  case also it will return our Queue is Empty or not.
+**Note :** If empty return 1 if not return 0.